-There are many different types of terrain and surfaces when you're riding here's a few tips on how to handle them
+There are many different types of terrain and surfaces you'll encounter when riding your bike.
+Here's a few tips on riding technique and how to handle different terrain.

 Tip #1: Dry Trails

 Dry and sandy trails can cause you to slow or slide out suddenly.
 Staying relaxed in the saddle helps you to react and adjust your balance.
+Slow down before going into corners to avoid loosing traction.
 When the trails are moist but not muddy, don't be afraid to lean a bit harder in the turns.
+If hard-packed dirt turns bumpy and uneven you can loosen your grip on the handlebars to alleviate road vibrations, as well as support your body weight primarily with your legs rather than your backside.

 Tip #2: Wet and Muddy Trails